girishyadav2636/SLR-Exercise/README.md

-# SLR-Exercise
-Simple Linear Regression Model
+# Simple Linear Regression Model

 Build a simple linear regression model by performing EDA and do necessary transformations and select the best model using R or Python.